evnik/XcodeRN/Xcode12.2Beta3.md

 *   iOS unit tests fail to launch on Apple silicon if the test target’s host application is set to None.
 (65309328)

-    **Workaround**: Set the host application to an iOS application target.
+    **Workaround**: In the General tab of the test target’s project settings, set the host application to an iOS application target.

 ## Updates in Xcode 12.2 beta 2